rjohnsen/predefender.com/content/about/cv.md

 >
 > I also support knowledge sharing across the organization by mentoring teams in SOC operations, threat intelligence, and vulnerability management, and by fostering a culture of secure design.
 Through regular technical risk assessments and targeted mitigation strategies, I help identify and address security gaps.
 Staying ahead of emerging threats is a core part of the role, and I continuously adapt our defenses to meet the demands of a dynamic threat landscape.

+> Currently looking into how to lift both internal and external security by looking at utilizing TryHackMe Tabletopp excersises and MTIRE Caldera for break and attack simulations.

 _Achievements: Introduced the company to Threat Informed Defense through threat intelligence, log investigation, pentest and curiosity- Have uncovered severe vulnerabilities in current infrastructure._

 _Relevant Technologies_: Microsoft Defender, Kusto Query Language, Azure, Splunk, Nessus, Qualys, SolarWinds Orion, Python, Rust, GO, PowerShell, MITRE Caldera.